 Beyond giving your gut a nice little rest, when you get down to it, fasting has an overwhelming ability to truly support your gut—and overall health—at a cellular level.
 Here's how:

-The microbiome has its own circadian rhythm, and just like the ocean tides, different colonies of bacteria ebb and flow throughout the day.
+The gut microbiome has its own circadian rhythm1, and just like the ocean tides, different colonies of bacteria ebb and flow throughout the day.
 Certain populations of bacteria increase depending on whether we are awake, sleeping, or eating food.

-However, as some research indicates (including this study with mice), fasting may be able to reduce the absorption of specific bacterial endotoxins, which have been linked to an increased risk for obesity and insulin resistance.
+However, as some research indicates (including this study with mice), fasting may be able to reduce the absorption of specific bacterial endotoxins, which have been linked to an increased risk for obesity and reduced insulin sensitivity.